Cryolite: Source locations

-Besides Ivittuut, on the southwest coast of Greenland where cryolite was once found in commercial quantities, small deposits of cryolite have also been reported in some areas of Spain, at the foot of Pikes Peak in Colorado, Francon Quarry near Montreal in Quebec, Canada and also in Miask, Russia.
+Besides Ivittuut, on the southwest coast of Greenland where cryolite was once found in commercial quantities, small deposits of cryolite have also been reported in some areas of Spain, at the foot of Pikes Peak in Colorado, Francon Quarry near Montreal in Quebec, Canada and also in Miass, Russia.

 Uses

 Molten cryolite is used as a solvent for aluminium oxide (Al_{2}O_{3}) in the Hall–Héroult process, used in the refining of aluminium.
 It decreases the melting point of aluminium oxide from 2000–2500 °C to 900–1000 °C, and increases its conductivity thus making the extraction of aluminium more economical.

 Cryolite is used as an insecticide and a pesticide.
 It is also used to give fireworks a yellow color.

 It is used in glass manufacturing as a "powerful opaliser."

 Physical properties

 Cryolite's unit cell.
 Fluorine atoms (yellow) are arranged in octahedra around aluminium atoms (red).
 Sodium ions (purple) occupy the interstices between the octahedra.

 Cryolite occurs as glassy, colorless, white-reddish to gray-black prismatic monoclinic crystals.
 It has a Mohs hardness of 2.5 to 3 and a specific gravity of about 2.95 to 3.0.
 It is translucent to transparent with a very low refractive index of about 1.34, which is very close to that of water; thus if immersed in water, cryolite becomes essentially invisible.